 Therefore, all mammals have hair

-RULE 1: Study good reasoning first—fallacies later.
+Rule #1: Study good reasoning first–fallacies later.

-Logic is systematic and orderly.
+While, as we have already observed, logic is not the same thing as math, it does share one important characteristic with mathematical disciplines: It is systematic and orderly.
 If a subject should be studied according to its inherent nature, and the inherent nature of logic is orderly, then it doesn’t take a great logician to conclude that that’s the way it should be studied.